Franziska Bell, PhD, Vice President, Data & Analytics, bp

 Prior to her current role, Dawn was at Schneider Electric for 11 years in multiple executive leadership positions.
 She has also served in leadership positions at IBM, Motorola, and at numerous angel and VC-backed high tech startup companies in a variety of industries.

 Dawn holds a Master of Science degree in Electrical Engineering from MIT, an MBA from the MIT Sloan School of Management, and a BS in Electrical, Computer, and Systems engineering from RPI.
 Dawn is currently a mentor for the MIT Operations Lab course, the chair of the advisory board for MITs Machine Intelligence for Manufacturing and Operations, a member of the Rensselaer School of Engineering Leadership Council, and a member of the Rensselaer New England Network Executive Council.
 Dawn is also a columnist for the AI Trends e-magazine.

 Anju Gupta, PhD, Vice President, Data Science and Analytics, Technology, Northwestern Mutual

-Ritu Jyoti, Program Vice President, AI Research, Global AI Research Lead, IDC
+Ritu Jyoti, Group Vice President, AI and Automation, IDC

 Ritu Jyoti is Program Vice President, Artificial Intelligence (AI) Research with IDC's software market research and advisory practice.
 Ms. Jyoti is responsible for leading the development of IDC's thought leadership for AI Research and management of the Worldwide AI Software research team.
 Her research focuses on the state of enterprise AI efforts and global market trends for the rapidly evolving AI and Machine Learning (ML) innovations and ecosystem.
 Ms. Jyoti also leads insightful research that addresses the needs of the AI technology vendors and provide actionable guidance to them on how to crisply articulate their value proposition, differentiate and thrive in the digital era.